Maziar110/mazinet/README.md

 This command runs whois only on the entered host(if you enter a domain, it would try to get the IP but there might be some issues specially when the domain is behind clouds, firewalls or etc)

-**Plus seeing the result of command in terminal, it also will be write down on a logfile in: `/var/log/mazinet.log`**
+**Plus seeing the result of command in terminal, it also will be written down on a logfile in: `/var/log/mazinet.log`**

 _this app is tested on ubuntu 18.04_
 ____